 - A Draft Governance Strategy was presented at the CCEN Foundational Meeting, on October 25, during the Minneapolis 2015 conference.

-- The final Governance Strategy was adopted during the Global Launch of the CCEN, on December 2, in Paris, during the COP21 climate negotiations.
+- The final Governance Strategy was adopted during the COP21 Working Session of the CCEN, on December 2, 2015 in Paris.

 - The Governance Strategy for the CCEN is available online at engage4climate.org/gov

 The process of building the CCEN Advisory Council, the Secretariat for Implementation, and a Global Team of local networks of leaders, stakeholders and collaborators, is an ongoing, iterative process.
-The mission for COP22 will be to build a global base of local knowledge, relating to the Paris Agreement, and to bring that local insight into the COP22 negotiations in a substantive and responsible way.
+The mission is to build a global base of local knowledge, relating to the Paris Agreement, and to bring that local insight into the UNFCCC negotiations in a substantive and responsible way.

-If you want to host a local working session, to contribute local insights and experiences to the global climate policy process, the CCEN Local Meetings Toolkit will help you design and manage your local meeting according to our standards and allow you to share the ideas of those gathered at global decision-making venues.
+If you want to host a local working session, to contribute local insights and experiences to the global climate policy process, the Engage4Climate Toolkit will help you design and manage your local meeting according to our standards and allow you to share the ideas of those gathered at global decision-making venues.

 To join the Citizens’ Climate Engagement Network, contribute to our policy Workstreams and/or start planning your own local working session, just go to engage4climate.org/join and sign up.

 If you are part of an existing network for climate action or engagement, the CCEN is intended to be able to support and integrate with your existing team and infrastructure, without obstructing or distracting your team.
 Go to engage4climate.org/inquiries to share any questions you have about how.

 The CCEN is open to all people and should operate as a reform coalition, driven by mutual support among partners, to ensure we are amplifying the opportunity for direct citizen participation in global decision-making, through diverse venues and approaches.